maxgio92/go-mpsc-queue/README.md

 This is a simple implementation of a multiple producers, single consumer queue in Go.

-It leverages `sync.WaitGroup` and `channel`s, and provides a queue for messages and a queue for errors.
+It provides a queue for messages and a queue for errors, and simple helpers to manage synchronization.

+It leverages `sync.WaitGroup` and `channel`s.
 Producers are synchronized through `sync.WaitGroup`.
 Synchronization with the consumer happens through a dedicated `channel`.

 ## Usage